-Progress continues to be made relative to the TSLED disposition timeliness measure.
-The established goal of 23.57 was met, with the mean number of days between when the citation is adjudicated until it is entered into TSLED dropping from 24.81 days in the baseline period to 22.36 days in the performance period.
-The progress that was attained with regard to this adjudication performance measure can be attributed to the more than 1,300 of the state's 1,400 city, town and village courts that are submitting disposition data to the DMV electronically.
+With regard to the TSLED disposition timeliness measure, the mean number of days between when the citation is adjudicated until it is entered into TSLED dropped from 22.36 days in the baseline period to 22.08, falling short of the goal of 21.69 days set in the FFY 2020 strategic plan.
+However, the progress that was made with regard to this adjudication performance measure can be attributed to the more than 1,200 of the state's 1,400 city, town and village courts that are submitting disposition data to the DMV electronically.
 The electronic submission of dispositions to the DMV has been supported over the past several years through projects funded by Sections 402, 408 and 405c (e.g., the multi-year TraCS Electronic Crash and Ticketing System project), as well as through projects supported by the DMV and the Office of Court Administration.